-9.2.3 What we mean by disabled
+9.2.4 What we mean by disabled

-For the Short-term support benefit, we will consider you to be disabled if, solely due to sickness or injury, your capacity to perform your usual occupation is reduced to less than 75% of the hours you worked before your disablement occurred.
+For the purpose of the Short-term support benefit, we will consider you to be disabled if, solely due to sickness or injury, your capacity to perform your usual occupation is reduced to less than 75% of the hours you worked before your disablement occurred.

-For the Long-term support benefit, we will consider you to be disabled if, solely due to sickness or injury, your earning capacity is reduced to less than 75% of your pre-disability income.
+For the purpose of the Long-term support benefit, we will consider you to be disabled if, solely due to sickness or injury, your earning capacity is reduced to less than 75% of your pre-disability income.
 We will assess your earning capacity based on your capacity to work in a gainful occupation in which you could be employed with your existing education, training and experience.